-Beamforming can extend Wi-Fi coverage, and reduce dead spots, reduces unnecessary radio frequency interference, and more stable Wi-Fi connection for voice and HD video.
+Beamforming can extend Wi-Fi coverage, reduce dead spots and unnecessary radio frequency interference and also produces more stable Wi-Fi connection for voice and HD video.

 Netgear improves this technology with their own Beamforming+ technology.
 This implements the Beamforming standard with a fine-tuned Wi-Fi design to further improve the Wi-Fi range and performance across all Wi-Fi devices, most especially to the 5GHz band, which as we said, is faster than 2.4GHz but has less coverage area.

 6. 1.5GHz dual-core processor, 128MB flash and 512MB RAM

 Finally, the Netgear C7800 has a 1.5GHz dual-core processor, with 128MB flash storage, and 512MB RAM.
 Well, that sounds like so ancient.
 Especially, with smartphones nowadays jumping on board 512GB ROM, and 12GB RAM storage.
 Wi-Fi routers doesn’t need that much memory to work efficiently.